 Your commission is calculated based on the net sale price (see below) and credited to your account within two minutes of the sale.

 How Commissions Are Calculated and Reported

 Every ClickBank product has a commission rate that is set by the vendor, ranging from 1% to 75%.
 When you drive a sale to that product, ClickBank processes the sale, applies its charges, then calculates the commission rate based on the remaining net sale amount.
 Here's an example of how much you'll earn on a one-time purchase product with a 55% commission rate:

 Retail Price: $29.95

 Therefore, as the referring affiliate for this sale, you would earn $14.69.

 Once you've met these two requirements, you can start receiving payments.
 For more details about ClickBank's payment schedule see Paychecks.

 All accounts default to a paper check payment method until you elect to change to direct deposit or wire.
-If you're located in an eligible country, once you've received two paper checks from ClickBank within a 12-week time period, you can start receiving payment via direct deposit.
+If you're located in an eligible country, you can start receiving payment via direct deposit.
 Once you become eligible for direct deposit, you can specify this as your payment method in Settings->Payment Information.
 If you are not within a country supported by direct deposit you may be eligible to receive wire payments or can continue to receive payments with a check.